info-sig/hackaton_sgd_2030/README.md

 # Future development

-1. harden the contract
+1. customize the contract to the specific first use case
 2. setup simple scripts to deploy the wallet to the Swarm
-3.
+3. tweak the Wallet to allow a more streamlined user experience (ie list the community tokens first by default and any ETH balances later)